 The prior authorization process provides for a turn-around response by either telephone or other telecommunications device within 24 hours of a prior authorization (PA) request.
 In emergency situations, providers may dispense at least a 72 hour or a three day supply of medication.

-Prior Authorization and PDL Information Site
+Prior Authorization and Single PDL Information Site

-The Louisiana Medicaid Single PDL for Fee-for-Service and Managed Care Organizations (MCOs) and the Louisiana Uniform Prescription Drug Prior Authorization Form and its instructions can be accessed by the below link or by visiting Appendices A or E of this manual chapter.
+The Louisiana Medicaid Single Preferred Drug List (PDL)/Non-Preferred Drug List (NPDL) and the Louisiana Uniform Prescription Drug Prior Authorization Form and its instructions can be accessed by the below link or by visiting Section 37.5.5 of this manual chapter.

 http://ldh.la.gov/assets/HealthyLa/Pharmacy/PDL.pdf